drbfraser/HHA-CommunityBasedRehabilitation/mobile/README.md

 # Troubleshooting

 <!-- TODOSD: clean up all this to update relevance -->
+-   If you are attempting upgrades to packages and you mess up, a clean reset can be deleting node_modules, package-lock.json, and android folder before running `npm run refresh-common` and `npm run prebuild` in the mobile directory

 -   You **MUST** be using a `development build`, and **NOT** Expo Go.
 Pressing `s` when you see the QR code after building will toggle between these options, and Expo Go is not supported in our current configuration.